 - Demonstrate a critical understanding of how non-health factors affect the experience of living with a long-term condition and disability.

 - Critically understand the interaction between mental, emotional and physical health and the effect that this may have on being disabled

 - Understand the various approaches to determine functional status.

 - Understand and apply ethical decision making and discuss the principles of inter-professional professional practice.

-- A critical understanding of the process of goal-setting and the evaluation of outcome.
+- Critically understand the process of goal-setting and the evaluation of outcome